Best Treadmills for Your Home Gym Check Them Out

 • Thicker smoothies or meal-like shakes: plant blends or casein

-• Cooking or baking: unflavored whey, pea, or rice blends
+• Cooking or baking: unflavored whey powder, pea powder, or rice blends

 • Before bed: casein for slow, steady amino acid release

 Choose a flavor that matches how you’ll most often use it, too.
-If protein shakes are your go-to, pick a flavor you enjoy—or perhaps get adventurous.
-But when in doubt, a classic vanilla is a versatile staple.
+If protein shakes are your go-to, pick a flavor you enjoy.
+When in doubt, a classic vanilla is a versatile staple.

 Common Protein Powder Mistakes to Avoid